 The Right Brush

 Flossing is as important as brushing and it needs to be done properly.
-When you go between your teeth you reach all the germs that are stuck there.
-It would be the best to use 18 inches long piece of floss.
+When you go between your teeth, you reach all the germs that are stuck there.
+It would be the best to use an 18-inch-long piece of floss.
 Try to use a fresh part of floss every few teeth, because in that way you will prevent reinserting bacteria that you removed before.
 Use a C shape motion, by wrapping the floss around each surface of the tooth in order to properly clean it.
 Try to avoid hitting the gums too hard.

-Mouthwash can help you to clean places, where floss and toothbrush can’t reach and clean properly.
-Remember that debris, left in your mouth can break down and turn into an acid that erodes your enamel and causes tooth decay which leads to gum disease.
+Mouthwash can help you to clean places where floss and toothbrushes can’t reach and clean properly.
+Remember that debris left in your mouth can break down and turn into an acid that erodes your enamel and causes tooth decay which leads to gum disease.
 Using mouthwash every day as a part of your dental hygiene routine can ensure more thorough cleaning of your teeth as well as leave you with fresher breath!

-With time and usage, the bristles of toothbrush wear off and don’t provide the same cleaning effect as before.
+With time and use, the bristles of toothbrush wear off and don’t provide the same cleaning effect as before.
 In that case, we recommend you to change your toothbrush every 3 to 4 months.
 Maintaining oral hygiene is a big part of your overall body health.
 Following these tips of dental hygiene, improving your brushing technique and using the right products will help you to keep your teeth healthy and cavity-free.
-If you are interested in getting professional dental cleaning or thorough teeth examination, feel free to visit us at Beverly Hills Dentistry or call (310) 652-8383.
+If you are interested in getting professional dental cleaning, thorough teeth examination, or a smile makeover, feel free to visit your cosmetic dentist at Beverly Hills Dentistry or call (310) 652-8383.